wlJiao/BioScatter/BioScatter_EmbeddedSystem/BioScatter/Readme.md

 The whole program consists of the following four parts.

 - **Task scheduling system**: It provides the task creation interface for users to use, and the following three module-related tasks are created using the interface provided by it.
-In addition, it includes several functional interfaces for completing MCU initialization.
+In addition, it includes several functional interfaces for completing system initialization.
 - **Communication module**: It is responsible for communicating with the reader, providing a communication interface for other modules, and activating the sleeping tag.
 - **Voltage monitoring and calibration module**: During the working period of tag, it completes the monitoring task of the power supply voltage and corrects the voltage of the voltage scanning module in time
 - **Sensor module, or voltage sweep module**: It is responsible for the most important sensing task of tag, controlling the voltage applied to the electrode and completing the voltage sweep work.